petenelson/wp-rest-api-log/readme.md

 ## Changelog ##

 ### v1.3.0 October 8, 2016 ###
+* Added support for logging HTTP_X_FORWARDED_FOR, useful for servers behind a proxy or load balancer.
 * Changed plugin name to REST API Log
 * Changed the wp-rest-api-log post type 'public' setting to false to prevent it from showing up in searches.
 * Updated Highlight JS version to 9.7.0